ajaystar8/UNet-PyTorch/README.md

 ## About <a name="about"></a>

-A personal project to learn about semantic segmentation.
+A personal project to learn about semantic segmentation using PyTorch.

 Implementation of the UNet architecture as described in [Ronneberger et al.](https://arxiv.org/abs/1505.04597) for task of semantic segmentation of on X-Ray images of the Humerus bone.